envoyproxy/katacoda-scenarios/migrating-from-nginx-to-envoy/step3.md

 The snippet below will create a new listener and bind it to port 8080.
 The configuration indicates to Envoy Proxy which ports it should be bound to for incoming requests.

+Envoy Proxy uses YAML notation for its configuration.
+If you are not familiarized with this notation can see this [link](https://yaml.org/spec/1.2/spec.html).

 <pre class="file" data-filename="envoy.yaml" data-target="replace">
 static_resources:
   listeners: